 Introduction

-This RAS is optimized for modeling jobs who are looking for professional models (the principles outlined in this Independent model Ingrid in Ybor city.system can be applied to just about any situation, as they are contextual, and there will also be other RAS modules optimized for other scenarios.
+This RAS is optimized for modeling jobs who are looking for professional models (the principles outlined in this Independent model Ingrid in Ybor city.system can be applied to just about any situation, as they are contextual, and there will also be other RAS modules optimized for other scenarios; this is the first module.
 Keep in mind that we have checks and balances in place, and there will be a RAS for models who are looking for modeling jobs; that RAS will help models evaluate modeling jobs!
 The point of all of this is to ensure that balance is obtained, so no one can take advantage of anyone else.
 It is the only way to maintain integrity in the modeling industry).
 It will help you evaluate the credibility of models, while allowing you, with lower risk, to avoid going through modeling agencies for models.
 Why limit yourselves by being dependent upon a middleman?
 Booking independent models does not have to be risky, and it is worth it, as you do not have to pay any agency fees; it’s also worth it for the models, who also do not have to pay agency fees.
 You also have the freedom of selecting models who you have in mind, without having to go through a middleman, or having to communicate what you need to them.
 You know exactly what you are looking for, and the agencies don’t, unless you take the time to explain what you need (We’ve talked to many art directors and casting directors, and they all complain that agencies spam them with models who are not at all right for the job requirement specified.
 This wastes time, and money.
 If you do go through an agency, keep on them and make them do their jobs!
 Get what you are paying for!).
 Since the agency is not selecting models for you, or hiring them on your behalf, anyway, this can be a more efficient process.
 Regardless of if you go through an agency, or not, it is ultimately your call, and your decision.

 Independent models have the advantage over agency-only models who choose to be blindly led, and who limit themselves by being dependent upon an agency.
-The same goes for smart businesses who take the initiative, who think for themselves, and save time and money in the process.
+The same goes for smart businesses who take the initiative, who think for themselves, and save time, and money, in the process.

 Evaluating models does not have to be difficult, or time consuming.
 That is what the Risk Analysis System is all about.
 While we cannot guarantee results from using this system, and anyone using it assumes all risk, common sense will tell you that it will work.
-Businesses today book professional models, models who benefit their marketing, without going through agencies.
+Businesses today book professional models, models who benefit their marketing, without going through modeling and talent agencies.

 This said, so-called models who operate from “web sites” on free social networking or portfolio networking sites, who have tacky snapshot pictures all over the Internet, and who otherwise do not invest in their careers should not be trusted, or booked.
 Models who invest in their careers, and are able to show that investment effectively on a real web site, are more likely to be professional and reliable.
 Likewise, think twice about booking any model who demonstrates a lack of professional judgement, as the image of any business is important, and your product or service is ultimately associated with the face of the model who visually markets what you do.
 If a model has nudes all over the Internet, and those nude “modeling” pictures are not compatible with what you do, we suggest finding a more appropriate model.
 There are plenty of great models to choose from, and you can be selective.